massimilianogoi/Stockfish/README.md

 ## UCI options

-Currently, Stockfish has the following UCI options:
+Currently, Stockfish Polyglot has the following UCI options:

   * #### Threads
     The number of CPU threads used for searching a position.
-For best performance, set this equal to the number of CPU cores available.
+Stockfish Polyglot automatically sets the maximum number of threads for best performances.

   * #### Hash
     The size of the hash table in MB.
 It is recommended to set Hash after setting Threads.